 Herzstein retired from Big Three in 1965 and established a thriving real estate business, Herzstein Investments, which eventually acquired more than a million square feet of warehouse space, debt free.
 The fortune – and the Herzstein’s philanthropy – grew.

-Among their large, early gifts, the couple helped build Fulshear United Methodist Church for Ethel’s lifelong congregation.
-They also supported Al’s temple, Congregation Emanu-El.
-But they were more concerned with the principles of religion than theology.
-From its early stages the foundation also provided important funds to Catholic organizations and numerous non-denominational institutions – among them the Chinquapin School, Houston Food Bank, the University of New Mexico and S.E.A.R.C.H.
+Among their large early gifts, the couple helped build Fulshear United Methodist Church for Ethel’s lifelong congregation.
+They also supported Al’s temple, Congregation Emanu-El, but they were more concerned with the principles of religion than theology.
+From its early stages, the foundation also provided important funds to Catholic organizations and numerous non-denominational institutions – the Chinquapin School, Houston Food Bank, the University of New Mexico and S.E.A.R.C.H.

 After Ethel died suddenly in her sleep in 1983, her estate became the catalyst for larger-scale philanthropic programming.
 Sadie R. Smith, Al’s sister, contributed her estate in 1985.